indraai/protocols/README.md

 Clone the repository to your machine or server.
 `> git clone https://github.com/indraai/protocols.git`

-[Github Repo](https://github.com/indraai/protocols) - The source code repository for the protocols.

 ## summary

 As the Internet grows in Complexity so too does the degree to which Humans depend on it.
 Already many Critical National Infrastructures depend on networks of sophisticated computer systems.